Vinegar: History

-While vinegar making may be as old as alcoholic brewing, the first documented evidence of vinegar making and use was by the ancient Babylonians around 3000 BC.
-They primarily made vinegar from dates, figs, and beer and used it for both culinary and medicinal purposes.
-Traces of it also have been found in Egyptian urns.
+While vinegar making may be as old as brewing, the first documented evidence of vinegar making and use was by the ancient Babylonians around 3000 BCE.
+They primarily made vinegar from fermentation of fruits, dates, figs, and beer and used it for both culinary and medicinal purposes.
+Its uses were then spread to neighboring lands, evident as traces of it also have been found in Egyptian urns.

 In East Asia, the Chinese began professionalizing vinegar production in the Zhou dynasty.
 The book Zhou Li mentions that many noble or royal households had a "vinegar maker" as a specialized occupation.
 Most vinegar-making then was concentrated in what is now Shanxi province near the city of Taiyuan, which remains a famous vinegar-making region today.
 Many Chinese kinds of vinegar and their uses for culinary and medicinal purposes were written down in the agricultural manual Qimin Yaoshu (齊民要術).

 The Greeks and Romans frequently used vinegar made from wine.
-The Spartans had vinegar as a part of their traditional broth melas zomos.
+The Spartans had vinegar as a part of their traditional blood soup melas zomos; in addition to flavoring the broth, the acidity of the vinegar prevented the blood from coagulating (a purpose for which vinegar is still used in modern blood soups around the world).
 The Roman Columella described the ingredients and process for making several types of vinegar in his work Res Rustica.

 In the late Middle Ages, vinegar making was slowly being professionalized in Europe, with the French city of Orléans becoming particularly famous for the quality of its vinegar through a formalized fermentation and aging process, which became known as the Orléans process.
 During this time, malt vinegar also began to develop in England, where it was first known as alegar.
 Balsamic vinegar also began its evolution in the Duchy of Modena in Italy, though it would not become widely known until the Napoleonic Wars after being sold abroad by French troops.